vshah181/SpectralFunctions/README.md

 - Fourth is a kpoints file.

 *Output files:*
-- First is *seedname*_band.dat This is the band structure in a format that gnuplot can work with
+- *seedname*_spec_func.dat.
+This is the data file with the spectral function for each layer
-  - An rgb variable is given to show the orbital projections.
-Equally spaced hues are chosen for the base colours to give the highest contrast
-- Second is *seedname*_band.gnu.
-This is a simple gnuplot script to plot *seedname*_band.dat

 ## Master input file
 - This file needs the filename 'INPUT'